Abelkrijgtalles/mojang-maps-wiki/index.md

 It started with me just finding a way to store locations and implementing [Dijkstra's Algorithm] with [this video] ([commit febb798]).
 After that I started adding roads and asked [ChatGPT] how to turn a list of directions to one direction to one point ([version 1.0]).
 Added a language system and showed on which road you were ([version 1.1] and [version 1.3]).

-I'm currently working on a GUI, to make Mojang Maps more accessible.
+I just realised [version 1.5] which added a GUI, to make Mojang Maps more accessible.

 For future projects please see [the roadmap].